pankkor/game/README.md

 ### Files
 - `src/*.c` - all screensavers, each screensaver is a separate `.c` file.
+- `src/common.h` - common code for screensavers.
 - `build.sh` - build script.
+- `compile_flags.txt` - list of compilation flags used by clangd and `build.sh`.

 #### Misc
-- `.clangd` - clangd config to suppress warnings
+- `.clangd` - clangd config.
 - `.lvimrc` - vim local config.
-Ignore if you don't use vim.
-- `compile_flags.txt` - list of compilation flags used by clangd and `build.sh`.